This post may contain affiliate links. Read our disclosure policy here.

 You’ll find the measurements in the recipe card below.

-How to pack Chicken Strip Salad for lunch
+How to Pack Chicken Strip Salad for a School Lunch

 - Build the salad base